|

 }

-In all these example the variable log refers to my Log4J logger reference, which I create somewhere earlier in the code.
+In these Log4j exception printing examples, the variable named log refers to my Log4J logger reference, which I create somewhere earlier in the code.

-Of course if you're using the warn or debug methods just call those methods instead.
-Here's the debug method example:
+Of course if you're using the Log4j warn or debug methods you'll just call those methods instead of the error method.
+Here's a Log4j debug method example:

 log.debug("Your description here", exception);